sillyyilly/Myriad/README.md

-# Myriad
+# Myriad - Chrome Extension

-## A colour palette generator chrome new tab extension
+## A new colour palette with each new tab

 Clicking the refresh button in the top left will generate a new colour in each column
 - colours are labelled with their hex values